hylsql/hylsql-ecommerce-analytics-portfolio/README.md

 # E-commerce Analytics Portfolio

 SQL and data analytics portfolio focused on e-commerce, accounting, and supply chain performance.
-This portfolio demonstrates practical business analysis using PostgreSQL, Tableau, and Excel.
+This portfolio demonstrates practical business analysis using PostgreSQL, Power BI, and Excel.

 ## About Me